 A Hidden Treasure Box

 Of course, not all the materials left by Yuri could be exhibited at the showroom, so the family had many boxes taken away and safely stored in a warehouse.
-One day, when they decided to explore further and see what is it that they have stored and is it worth keeping, they were not prepared for what was about to happen.
+One day, when they decided to explore further and see what is it that they have stored and if it is worth keeping, they were not prepared for what was about to happen.
 As they were going through crates and boxes, they were not aware of what treasure was hidden there!
 They have found a box, never opened before.
 In it were notebooks, handwritten by Yuri Gutsatz.
 Hundreds and hundreds of perfume formulas!
 To be more precise, over 2000 formulas he had recorded!
 A hidden treasure box!